unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 # The Basics

-GMQ is designed to be a localhost **store-and-forward-style** HTTP server that processes incoming requests and, when a network connection cannot be made, retries the them when the network becomes available.
+GMQ is designed to be a localhost **store-and-forward-style** HTTP server that processes incoming requests and, when a network connection cannot be made, retries them when the network becomes available.
 The `gmq` API contains the following subset of the [Exosite HTTP Data API](http://docs.exosite.com/murano/products/device_api/http/).

 * **activate**
 * **write**